basp-group/Puri-Psi/README.md

-# PURI-PSI
+# PURI-PSI (webpage)

 ## Description

-This code contains a series a MATLAB functions associated with the PURI-PSI library.

-## Authors

-## References

-## License

-# Notes
+This repository only stores the codes of the Puri-Psi webpage on Github.
+The codes composing this library can be retrieved at the webpage available at http://basp-group.github.io/Puri-Psi/.